rolling-scopes-school/tasks/angular/mentoring/pull-request-review-process.md

 Pull Request is a place to discuss contributor's code.
 It should not be a monologue but rather a fruitful collaboration between a contributor and a reviewer.
 Stay professional, respect each other's time and efforts.

-### Pull Request description must contain the following:
+### Pull Request description must contain the following

 1. Task URL.
 2. Screenshot showing the result of Task's completion.
 The screenshot is added to a Pull Request as an image attachment.
 To achieve that you can just dra-and-drop the screenshot to the Description text area.